Eyevinn/media-event-filter/README.md

 A commit should:

-- contain a single change set
+- contain a single change set (smaller commits are better)
 - pass tests, linting, and typescript checks
 - not be broken